↑

 4. Add the olive oil and butter to a small bowl.
 Microwave on defrost until the butter is just melted.

 6. Drizzle the butter mixture over the mushrooms and toss well, ensuring they are all well coated.
-I use disposable kitchen gloves and rub the butter mixture into every mushroom.

 9. When the mushrooms are golden brown, remove them from the oven.